 Location scouts were apparently so taken by the Wild Atlantic Way they handpicked locations to appear in the Star Wars movies.
 Malin Head forms part of the “Planet Ahch-to” and you can visit where the Millennium Falcon was built for “The Last Jedi”.
 Sign up for one of the many walking tours available and transport yourself to another world.

 Whether you’re a movie buff or not, the breathtaking scenery, visitor attractions and heritage along the Wild Atlantic Way and the Causeway Coastal Route will remain with you for a lifetime.
 Let the Lough Foyle Ferry connect you on your next adventure.

 Catch the sunrise at Grianan of Aileach, a hill top fort situated in Burt, Co Donegal.
 Head north until you find Sheephaven Bay and Horn Head with it’s natural blow hole, look out towers, stone circles and tombs, set in an Irish Natural Heritage Area.
 It’s also a Special Area of Conservation to excite bird and nature lovers.

 Fifty miles stretch between the Walled City and Torr Head taking you through a mix of history, beauty and nature.
 Enjoy long walks and impressive views at Binevenagh Mountain and Downhill’s Mussenden Temple and no trip would be complete without visiting Carrick-a-rede’s rope bridge.

 For a full list of filming locations in Northern Ireland visit Northern Ireland Screen.

-There is so much to see and do throughout the Causeway Coast and Donegal – you could make a movie about it.
+There’s so much to see and do along the Wild Atlantic Way and Causeway Coastal Route – you could make a movie about it.